 Ask About Accountability & Reporting

 This is CRUCIAL!
-You deserve to be updated as your PR campaign progresses.
+You deserve to be updated as your PR campaign progresses and most (read: all) PR companies should have a reporting process of some kind.
 You want to know who is pitching on your behalf, is it an intern or an experienced publicist?
+Is it the person you’re speaking on the phone to or someone else?
 Also, you should expect regular press reports and updates from your PR team so be sure to ask about the reporting policy.
-Also, will they be telling you and showing you who they are pitching you to so you can be following along with social media follows?
+Also, will they be telling you and showing you who they are pitching you to so you can follow along with social media followers?
 This is key.

 Ask Hard Questions